AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

         Interface                         Tunnel interface created at Step 5.1
       ===============================     =================================================================

-   #.
+   h.
 Commit the configuration.
 And, you will see the IPSec tunnel status become green.

       |image10|